-Myth 1: Wet Dreams Reduce Sperm Count
+Myth 1: Nightfall Reduce Sperm Count

 Fact: This is a common misconception.
 Wet dreams, in fact, remove older sperm from the body and help in the formation of new and healthy sperm.
 Furthermore, there is no scientific evidence to suggest that wet dreams have any negative impact on sperm count.